dduwill/Product-Review/README.md

 serVis(json, out.dir = 'vis', open.browser = TRUE)
 ```

-The `serVis()` function can take `json` and serve the result in a variety of ways.
-Here we'll write `json` to a file within the 'vis' directory (along with other HTML and JavaScript required to render the page).
-You can see the result at: https://dduwill.github.io/Product-Review/vis.
+The `serVis()` function can take `json` and create a user interactive webpage.
+As a result, I write `json` to the `vis` directory along with other HTML and JavaScript required to render the page.
+Note that the `vis` directory was orginally saved in my local drive, but I uploaded to Github for sharing purpose.
+You can see this LDA page at: https://dduwill.github.io/Product-Review/vis.